 The goal of any business is to generate profitable income through sales.
-However, dealing with overdue payment is too taxing and can introduce more challenges that inhibit growth.
+However, dealing with overdue payments is too taxing and can introduce more challenges that inhibit growth.
 Worse still, reoccurring frequencies of unpunctual payments can affect a company's morale in the long term.
-Hence, it is essential to have a proactive plan for handling invoice and late-paying clients.
+Hence, it is essential to have a proactive plan for handling invoices and late-paying clients.

 In an independent survey, it was found that 20% of global invoices are paid late.
 Postponing payments can become an inconvenience even for well-established enterprises.
 It is a problem that most organizations want to wish away because repeatedly nudging customers can negatively impact relationships and the spirit of business.

-Our best paper invoicing tips which includes invoice automation, incentives, and much more will help your business to speed up the payment and lessen the frustration.
+Our best paper invoicing tips which include invoice automation, incentives, and much more will help your business to speed up the payment and lessen the frustration.
 Read ahead to know how.

-Our 13 top paper invoicing tips to get paid faster is as follows -
+Our 13 top paper invoicing tips to get paid faster are as follows -

 Paper invoices can be a pain in the neck because it is vulnerable to loss, misplacement, or damage.
-Businesses need a reliable solution rather than a simple patch up in the process, ergo the electronic invoice.
-Switching to electronic invoice is the initial step towards invoice automation and can help shorten the payment time.
+Businesses need a reliable solution rather than a simple patch-up in the process, ergo the electronic invoice.
+Switching to electronic invoices is the initial step towards invoice automation and can help shorten the payment time.
 It is a significant improvement over the limitations imposed by paper invoices.

-Refrain from prefixing payment period with "net" in the invoice.
-Although "net 30" indicates that 30 days until overdue, it can confuse some customers because they can be wrongly interpreted.
+Refrain from prefixing the payment period with "net" in the invoice.
+Although "net 30" indicates that 30 days until overdue, it can confuse some customers because it can be wrongly interpreted.
 Explicitly communicate the overdue date by mentioning "due upon receipt" along with the date when the reminder was dispatched.

-Also, it is important to cover deadlines, terms, service cost, and other essentials in the service level agreement (SLA) before opening doors to services for the clients.
+Also, it is important to cover deadlines, terms, service costs, and other essentials in the service level agreement (SLA) before opening doors to services for the clients.

 Customers prefer a consolidated invoice with a breakdown of all purchased items.
 However, if you still want to pass on some of the rewards for timely payment without risking monetary loss, send multiple invoices instead of one.
 Now your clients will receive more reminders continuously prompting payment.

-Don't expect prompt payment unless you drive a sense of urgency and order in billing schedule (in the case of subscription service).
-If you are sending invoice later during the month than in the beginning, get ready to face a slow response.
-So, set up a policy that will allow clients to anticipate billing cycle at fixed intervals.
+Don't expect prompt payment unless you drive a sense of urgency and order in the billing schedule (in the case of subscription service).
+If you are sending invoices later during the month than in the beginning, get ready to face a slow response.
+So, set up a policy that will allow clients to anticipate the billing cycle at fixed intervals.

 As a business owner, it is essential to ensure that your payment gateway is free from glitches.
 Occasionally customers may prefer an alternate mode of payment or may even take longer to clear the payment.
 However, if a major portion of your client base follows the suit, it might be an indication of problems buried underpayment mechanism.
 One way to prevent customers from postponing payment is to conduct an audit of your payment system and invoices to ensure that any flaws that exist are caught and set right before it grows in magnitude.

-Although organizations prefer to avoid clients who chronically postpone payment, it is part of the business to audit invoice and follow-up with deferrers.
+Although organizations prefer to avoid clients who chronically postpone payment, it is part of the business to audit invoices and follow up with deferrers.
 To achieve a certain smoothness in operations, the onus is on business owners to keep invoicing system spic and span.